sciencelabshs/populations-models/readme.md

 ```
   npm start
 ```

+Note, you may see errors of the form "Could not load module [x] from [y]" in the console.
+These can be ignored.

 Now open http://localhost:3333.
 Whenever you make a change to a file the browser will be automatically refreshed.